 I spent 3 and a half years co-leading ITC–designing programs, writing scripts, directing plays, facilitating large group conversations, and training and managing a company of student performers that met weekly.
 In related work, I partnered with UCLA's visiting Sex Ed Squad to train near-peer educators in interactive theatre techniques, and I continue to work with Theater Delta, a private company, as a scriptwriter and facilitator.

 A desire to travel and be immersed in another culture led me to spend 2 years teaching in Madrid, where I was able to tap into the local theatre scene to continue my study of improv, clown, and storytelling while spending a lot of time thinking about the many ways humans communicate.
 Since returning to the States, I have relocated to Atlanta where I work as a teaching artist at the Alliance Theatre.
-I am also making frequent trips to the Bay Area to further my progress toward a Master of Arts in Social Change degree with a joint certificate in Interfaith Chaplaincy from the Graduate Theological Union's Starr King School for the Ministry–the country's most progressive theological seminary.
+In May 2021, I completed a Master of Arts in Social Change degree with a joint certificate in Interfaith Chaplaincy from the Graduate Theological Union's Starr King School for the Ministry–the country's most progressive theological seminary.

 Want to talk about consciousness raising, culture shifts, ensemble-created theatre, the sacredness of creativity and play, deeply inclusive conversations, or the arts as vehicles and sites for justice and understanding?
 I do, too.